Anterior uveitis is inflammation of the middle layer (uvea) of the eye. Care is needed right away to prevent vision loss.

-There are no current guidelines to prevent anterior uveitis.
+There are no known methods to prevent this health problem.

 Canadian Association of Optometrists